munetomo-maruyama/bfCPU/README.md

 Furthermore, there is an I/O mechanism for interfacing with the outside world.
 In the bfCPU designed for this project, external input is handled as received data via a UART (Universal Asynchronous Receiver/Transmitter), and external output is handled as transmitted data from the UART.
 The structure of the bfCPU is as simple as that.

 ### bfCPU Instruction Set
-The list of the bfCPU instruction set is shown in Table 1 below.
+The list of the bfCPU instruction set is shown in table below.
 The bfCPU originally features only eight instructions with opcodes (binary) from `0000` to `0111`.
 While 3 bits would suffice for eight instructions, the bfCPU designed here includes two additional instructions (`reset` and `nop`), resulting in a 4-bit instruction code length.
 All of these instruction codes consist only of an opcode indicating the operation; they have a simple structure with no operands to specify targets.

 The original instruction notation for bfCPU consists of single characters shown in the "Symbol" column of the table below (`<`, `>`, `+`, `-`, etc.).
 A program is formed by lining up these characters without gaps, or with occasional spaces and line breaks, which is why it is called an esoteric language.
 As described later, I have developed an assembler and instruction simulator called **bfTool** for bfCPU program development.
 This assembler accepts the original single-character bfCPU instructions, allowing the use of the vast number of publicly available bfCPU programs.
 However, it also supports the "Mnemonic" descriptions to improve readability.
 The "C-Equivalent" column represents the operation of each instruction in the C language.
 Note that while the original bfCPU uses ASCII characters directly as the program, the bfCPU designed in this article replaces each instruction with a 4-bit instruction code.

-**Table 1: bfCPU Instruction Set**
+**Table: bfCPU Instruction Set**
 | Instruction Code (Hex) | Mnemonic | Symbol | C-Equivalent | Description |
 | :--- | :--- | :---: | :--- | :--- |
 | 0x0 | INC_PTR | `>` | `++ptr;` | Increment the data pointer. |